-The assessment is a written document, usually prepared after a grant is awarded, which evaluates both the negative and positive environmental effects of a project.
+The assessment is a written document which evaluates both the negative and positive environmental effects of a project.
 It looks at the human, social and natural environment.
 At the planning stage, CDBG applicants should consider potentially negative environmental effects and propose solutions which minimize or mitigate these effects.